hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 It's easiest to use `mvn install` from the top level to build everything, as this makes sure all the Spring Boot repackaging phases happen.
 If you know what you're doing you can run it from an IDE.

-### Start Eureka
+### 1. Start Eureka Server

-The first proper step is to start the Eureka server.
+The first proper step is to start the Eureka server, which will start and stay running.

 ```
 java -jar my-eureka-server/target/my-eureka-server-0.1-SNAPSHOT.jar
 ```

-This will produce a lot of output from all the embedded services.
+This will produce a lot of output from all the embedded services, but once started you should see messages like the below:

-- [ ] Add text - screenshot
+- [ ] Add text - screenshot 1
-- [ ] Add text - only one instance
-- [ ] Add text - only URL

 Once this Eureka server is started, leave it running for the duration.
+Remember here we only run one Eureka server and for real you would run multiple clustered together.

-At any point, you can do to http://localhost:8761 to see what Eureka has recorded.
+At any point, you can go to http://localhost:8761 to see what Eureka has recorded.

+You should see a line in the *Application* section for the *EUREKAST* application.
+At the right of this line is a list of clickable URLs for the components of this application, and this will go up and down as Hazelcast servers join and leave, though you will need to refresh the URL.

+- [ ] Add text - screenshot 2

 #### The code : `my-eureka-server` => `MyEurekaServer.java`
 There is very little to the code, as Spring Boot and Spring Cloud provides the required functionality.